-The portions are huge and the ingredients local.
+The portions are huge and the ingredients are local.
 Prices are convenient.
 You usually have to wait in line because it’s really popular.

-Ther mezes are really very creative.
+The mezes are really very creative.
 Their hot dakos are unique.
 And, as their t-shirts read, if selfies hadn’t been invented, Karnagio would be your best memory from Agios.

-Akti Atlantidos 3, Ag.
+Akti Nearchou 3, Ag.
 Nikolaos

 We arrived at Al Dente very late at night, dead hungry, after a full day on the road.
 They received us with incredible hospitality and made the kids really happy with super hamburgers and fries.

-Piato Cretan Creative Cuisine
+Piatto Cretan Creative Cuisine

 Minoos 5, Ag.
 Nikolaos

-Piato serves a completely different kind of homemade Cretan cuisine.
+Piatto serves a completely different kind of homemade Cretan cuisine.
 Do try their salads and starters.
 They also offer a wonderful wine list and several vegetarian dishes.

 Koundourou 8, Ag.
 Nikolaos